Coccoonx/vending-machine/README.md

 This repo shows an implementation of the vending machine challenge provided by MVP Match.

-The specs are as follow :
+The specs are as follows :

 Design an API for a vending machine, allowing users with a “seller” role to add, update or remove products, while users with a “buyer” role can deposit coins into the machine and make purchases.
 Your vending machine should only accept 5, 10, 20, 50 and 100 cent coins